On Arrangements of Pseudohyperplanes: pseudo-hyperplane Arrangements

+An arrangement is said to be \emph{centrally symmetric} if each pseudosphere $S\in \A$ is invariant under the antipodal mapping of $S^l$ (and so are the sides, i.e., $S_i^+\mapsto S_i^-$ for every $i$).

-\begin{theorem}[\textbf{Topological Representation Theorem}] Let $\L\subseteq \{+, 0, -\}^E$.
+\begin{theorem}[{Topological representation theorem \cite[Theorem 5.2.1]{ombook99}}] Let $\L\subseteq \{+, 0, -\}^E$.
 Then following conditions are equivalent: \begin{enumerate} \item $\L$ is the set of covectors of a (simple) oriented matroid of rank $l$. \item $\L = \L(\A)$ for some signed arrangement $\A = \{S_1,\dots, S_n\}$ of pseudospheres in $S^{l-1}$, which is essential and centrally symmetric and whose induced cell complex $\Delta(\A)$ is regular. \end{enumerate} \et

-An arrangement is said to be \emph{centrally symmetric} if each pseudosphere $S\in \A$ is invariant under the antipodal mapping of $S^l$ (and so are the sides, i.e. $S_i^+\mapsto S_i^-$ for every $i$).

 Let $\L$ be the set of covectors of a rank $l$ oriented matroid.
 According to Theorem \ref{thm3s1c5} there corresponds a signed arrangement $\A = \{S_1,\dots, S_n \}$ of pseudospheres in $S^{l-1}$, the unit sphere in $\R^l$.
 Since each pseudosphere $S$ is centrally symmetric any pair of antipodal points $x, -x\in S$ generates a line through the origin in $\R^l$.
 For $S\in \A$ let $H_S$ be the set of all rays from the origin passing through $S$.
-Specifically this set can be expressed as the cone over $S$ as follows:
+In fact $H_S$ is the cone over $S$; we call it a \textit{pseudo-hyperplane}.
+The next result is now immediate and follows from Lemma \ref{lem1s1c5}.